alextanhongpin/clean-usecases/README.md

 - domain model attributes.
 Unlike DDD, where you create domain models and define attributes, clean usecase only focus on behaviours.
 Where the data is from is not important.
 - persistence or I/O. Each step is mainly focusing on behaviour/business logic.
 Data could be injected externally.
 - implementation details.
 Each step could be done through composition of different functions, and different flows could share the same step.
 - layers.
 How you define your layer is up to you.
+In DDD, domain layer (entity, service, repository, entity, value object etc) is the main abstraction, in clean usecase, usecase layer becomes the main abstraction.
+We do not care about the details on each entity, we only care how they operate as a whole

 ## Sample